porkbrain/sqs-consumer/README.md

 }

 // main.ts
-// Your app would be initialized like so: const app: QueueConsumer<Action> = new QueueConsumer(sqs, config, transformer)
+// Your app would be constructed like so: const app: QueueConsumer<Action> = new QueueConsumer(sqs, config, transformer)
 ```